 Fuel Rail Pressure Sensor Location

 The fuel rail pressure sensor is located on the engine.
 Once you remove the engine cover, you can see the fuel rail.
 The fuel rail pressure sensor is mounted on the fuel rail.

 If you are getting fault code P0190, check for power at the sensor.
 You should get five volts at the sensor with the ignition on.
 Check continuity for the sensor itself using a digital multimeter.
 If the car doesn’t start, use a fuel pressure gauge to measure the fuel pressure.
 Without starting the engine, turn the ignition key to the on position, and you should get around 45 or 60 psi (DPI) for direct port injection systems.

 If the sensor sends values out of range, fault code P0190 will be stored as active, and the check engine light will come on.
 It is more likely that you will have a faulty sensor or damaged wires (high resistance).
-Fault code P0190 comes on when a Fuel Rail Pressure (FRP) circuit malfunctions.
+Fault code P0190 occurs when a Fuel Rail Pressure (FRP) circuit malfunctions.
 The Engine Control Unit (ECU) will detect that the fuel rail pressure sensor has an open circuit or is operating outside the normal range and show code P0190.